rafal-szypulka/b2m-nodejs/docs/logging.md

 >After testing of the logging features, stop the application.

-Commit your changes to your GitHub repository:
+Configure your Github user and commit your changes to your GitHub repository:

 ```
-cd /root/b2m-nodejs
+cd ~/b2m-nodejs
+git config --global user.email "<your_github_email>"
 git commit -am "I added logging to my app!"
 git push
 ```

+Access your Github via web browser and verify that you see recent updates and history of changes.

 ## Create a Docker image for node.js application

-Use provided `Dockerfile` to build application container:
+Use provided `Dockerfile` to build the application container:

 ```
-cd b2m-nodejs/src
+cd ~/b2m-nodejs/src
 docker build -t b2m-nodejs .
 ```